Health and Social Care

 Whatever your starting point, we can help you to gain the knowledge, skills, experience and confidence you need to progress to a range of career paths or onto further study.

-You won’t just be learning your new trade in the classroom; you’ll also be applying your new skills through work experience opportunities and placements in real-life settings, such as hospitals, pharmacies and care homes.
+Whichever route you take, you won’t just be learning your new trade in the classroom; you’ll also be applying your new skills through work experience opportunities and placements in real-life settings, such as hospitals, pharmacies and care homes.

 At The Manchester College, we believe the best tutors are usually those who have real world experience of working in the field they’re teaching.
 So in most cases, you’ll be taught by someone who has worked in the industry as a nurse, social worker or in another relevant profession.